pyeventsourcing/eventsourcing/docs/topics/user_guide/domainmodel.rst

     assert domain_event.a == 1

-The attributes of a domain event are read-only.
-New values cannot be assigned to existing domain events.
+The attributes of domain events are read-only.
+New values cannot be assigned to an existing domain event.
 Domain events are immutable in that sense.

 .. code:: python

-    # Fail to set domain event attribute.
+    # Fail to set attribute of already-existing domain event.
     try:
         domain_event.a = 2
     except AttributeError: